 What is The Bank of Mum And Dad or BoMaD?

 Many customers tell us how they wish they could do more for their kids and grandkids.
 Whether it’s to pay for educational expenses, help out with mortgage payments or contribute to a first home buyers deposit, many want to be the ‘bank of mum and dad’ and give to their family.

 Typically funds are drawn from savings, with some dipping into their superannuation, often depleting long term retirement funding.

 Frequently Asked Questions

-Using a Household Loan to be the bank of mum and dad
+How does the bank of mum and dad work?

 What other strategies can I use to be the bank of mum and dad?